Pharmacy school: Pharmacy School Accreditation

 The Accreditation Council for Pharmacy Education (ACPE) was founded in 1932 as the accrediting body for schools of pharmacy in the United States.
 The mission of ACPE is “To assure excellence in education for the profession of pharmacy.”
 It is recognized for the accreditation of professional degree programs by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 Since 1975, ACPE has also been the accrediting body for continuing pharmacy education.
 The ACPE board of directors are appointed by the American Association of Colleges of Pharmacy (AACP), the American Pharmacists Association (APhA), the National Association of Boards of Pharmacy (NABP) (three appointments each), and the American Council on Education (one appointment).
-In order to obtain licensure in the United States, applicants for the North American Pharmacist Licensure Examination (NAPLEX) must have graduated from an ACPE accredited school of pharmacy.
+In order to obtain licensure in the United States, applicants for the NAPLEX must have graduated from an ACPE accredited school of pharmacy.
 ACPE publishes standards that schools of pharmacy must comply with in order to gain accreditation.
 There are currently 25 standards organized within six major categories of 1) mission, planning, and evaluation, 2) organization and administration, 3) curriculum, 4) students, 5) faculty and staff, 6) facilities and resources.
 A pharmacy school pursuing accreditation must first apply and be granted Pre-candidate status.
 These schools have met all the requirements for accreditation, but have not yet enrolled any students.
 This status indicates that the school of pharmacy has developed its program in accordance with the ACPE standards and guidelines.
 Once a school has enrolled students, but has not yet had a graduating class, they may be granted Candidate status.
 The expectations of a Candidate program are that they will continue to mature in accordance with stated plans.
 The graduates of a Candidate program are the same as those of fully accredited programs.
 Full accreditation is granted to a program once they have demonstrated they comply with the standards set forth by ACPE.
 The customary review cycle for established accredited programs is six years, whereas for programs achieving their initial accreditation this cycle is two years.
 These are comprehensive on-site evaluations of the programs.
 Additional evaluations may be conducted at the discretion of ACPE in the interim between comprehensive evaluationsA pharmacist in good standing may reciprocate an active licensure by examination to another state.
 Typically the requirements for licensure by reciprocity are less intensive and may require as little as passing an additional law exam.